-- 38. (1) The Vice-Chancellor and Principal is: - (a) the principal, chief executive and accounting officer of the University; and - (b) the legal, administrative and academic head of the University; - (2) The Vice-Chancellor and Principal reports to the Council. - (3) The Council may assign additional duties to the Vice-Chancellor and Principal. - (4) By virtue of her/his office, the Vice-Chancellor and Principal is a member of all committees of the Council and the Senate, unless Council decides otherwise. - (5) In the absence of the Chancellor or when the office of Chancellor is vacant, the Vice-Chancellor and Principal may exercise any official duty of the Chancellor. - (6) The Vice-Chancellor and Principal may delegate any of her/his functions, duties and powers to a member of the Management Executive Committee or to any other employee or body of the University.
+- 38. (1) The Vice-Chancellor and Principal is: - (a) the principal, chief executive and accounting officer of the University; and - (b) the legal, administrative and academic head of the University;

+- (2) The Vice-Chancellor and Principal reports to the Council. - (3) The Council may assign additional duties to the Vice-Chancellor and Principal. - (4) By virtue of her/his office, the Vice-Chancellor and Principal is a member of all committees of the Council and the Senate, unless Council decides otherwise. - (5) In the absence of the Chancellor or when the office of Chancellor is vacant, the Vice-Chancellor and Principal may exercise any official duty of the Chancellor. - (6) The Vice-Chancellor and Principal may delegate any functions, duties and powers to a member of the Management Executive Committee.